School Report 2014/15: Starting out with School Report?

 There are various ways in which to present the student reports online, and here are a few examples of different School Report web pages for you to take a look at.
 You could opt for:

-- A mixture of text and video - Stretford Grammar School
+- A mixture of text, video and audio - Lady Manners School

 5. School Report runs several Practice News Days (PNDs) in the months running up to News Day itself.
-The fourth, and final one, for 2013-14 is on Tuesday 11 February.
+These usually take place in November, December, January and February.
+Exact dates will be confirmed nearer the time.

 These are not compulsory at all, but a chance for a dress rehearsal or to include extra students in the project.
 They are a great way to discover what works and what doesn't and to uncover technical bugs, before the big News Day.
 If you want an idea of what to do, have a look at our News Day lesson plan.